motivemachine/LORA_motion_sensor/README.md

 The best documentation on the function and use of this sensor can be found here: (https://github.com/jdesbonnet/RCWL-0516)

-The only critical part of placing it is near metal.
-Any metal closer than about 2" to the sensor will cause it to go off constantly.
+The only critical part of placing it is near metal or another sensor.
+Any metal closer than about 2" to the sensor will cause it to go off constantly, and the sensors will interfere with each other closer than about 10feet(~3meters)

 Testing is still ongoing, but the device is mostly feature complete.
 Sleep modes on the radio and ATmega are getting about two weeks (depending on number of wakeups) on a single 18650 battery.

 ### Still todo

+- [ ] program CRC and collision detection functions
+- [ ] update and test boards with low-battery alert functions
 - [x] upload platformio files
-- [ ] upload .png's of schematic
+- [x] upload .pdf of schematic
 - [ ] generate and upload a proper BOM
-- [ ] upload